 Where to go in San Francisco:

-San Francisco has many beautiful locations and every single one of them is worth walking through.
-If you are interested in an excellent view of the Golden Gate Bridge then there are two locations of note.
-First is the walk along the coast of the Marina District, a beautiful row of multi-million dollar houses will be on your left and eventually you will see the Wave Organ on your right.
+San Francisco is on the American bucket list, because it has many beautiful locations and every single one of them is worth going to.
+If you are interested in an excellent view of the Golden Gate Bridge then there are two really great spots.
+First is a walk along the coast of the Marina District, a beautiful row of multi-million-dollar houses will be on your left and eventually you will see the Wave Organ on your right.

 Finally, you can’t talk about San Francisco without mentioning Fishermans Wharf.
 Located right next to Pier 39 (another great spot where the famous Sea Lions are located).
 If you enjoy freshly caught sea food and outdoor bars with happy hours then this is the place for you.
 Beware though, the crowds can be much more dense here so going during less busy hours could be a good strategy.

 San Francisco Tip: